dosyacat/CS180-group-proj/README.md

 In Phase 2 of the project, we will implementing a feature to store the database so that users can resume their sessions if they terminate the program and restart it.
 To achieve this, we plan to store the data on the server side rather than using a file-based approach.
 Socket connections will be established to facilitate communication with clients.
 However, we are currently encountering an issue where the data from the previous session is lost upon restarting the program, i.e., "as of now upon restart the information is lost and is not saved in the database like one would desire it to."

-## 'View.java'

-The View class serves as the primary interface for the messenger application, acting as the central entry point.
-It facilitates essential functionalities such as user authentication, sign-up processes, and navigation across different menus within the application's interface.
-This pivotal class orchestrates user interactions and ensures seamless navigation throughout the messaging platform's features and functionalities.

 ## 'User.java

 The User class embodies an individual within the messenger application, encapsulating vital user details like their username, password, email, and bio.
 Additionally, it furnishes methods for overseeing various aspects of user engagement, including friend interactions, message management, and profile information updates.
 This class serves as the foundational structure for user entities, ensuring comprehensive management and interaction capabilities within the messaging platform.